-Gayla McGlamery (B.A., Baylor University; Ph.D.
-Emory University) teaches introductory English courses as well as upper-level courses in Victorian literature and culture, and film adaptation.
-She is Co-Director of the Honors Program, a past chair of the English Department; a former Co-Director of the Honors Program and of Loyola's international program in Leuven, Belgium; and a long-time academic advisor.
+Dr. Gayla McGlamery (B.A., Baylor University; Ph.D.
+Emory University) teaches introductory English courses as well as upper-level courses in Victorian literature and culture and film adaptation.
+She is Co-Director of the Honors Program, a past chair of the English Department; a former co-director of Loyola's international program in Leuven, Belgium; and a long-time academic advisor.
 She enjoys reading, travel, exploring the Baltimore food scene, watching Ravens football, and binge-watching film adaptations of 19th-Century novels and dark Scandinavian mysteries.

 Kelly Marbury holds a B.A. in Communications from Jacksonville University and a M.Ed. in Educational Leadership from the University of Lynchburg.
 Kelly joined the Loyola University Maryland Department of Recreation and Wellness in December of 2018 as the Assistant Director of Student Success and Patron Engagement.
 Kelly manages student engagement initiatives for the department such as hiring, training, supervision and evaluation processes.
 She enjoys that with her role as a Messina mentor she is able to connect with students in such an impactful and meaningful way.

 Both courses in this pairing satisfy core requirements for all students.